 But there was nothing as instantly satisfying as If You Let Me Stay, or even an album track like I’ll Never Turn My Back On You.

 Making matters worse, D’Arby insisted on mirroring Prince’s strategy for his 1985 record Around The World In a Day.
 He instructed the label not to release advance singles from Neither Fish Nor Flesh.

 By November, Columbia picked up on the sluggish sales of the album.
 How could they not?
 Having been number one all over the world in 1987 with Hardline, Neither Fish Nor Flesh didn’t even crack the UK top ten, stalling at number 12.
-Peak position in America was number 68.
+Peak position in America was a dismal number 68.